aerospike/aerospike-loader/doc/datafileformat.md

 USA##3##08/16/2011##Twitter
 ```

-In the above sampele data file first row is the header information for each column.
+In the above sample data file first row is the header information for each column.
 This column name can be used for column mapping in configuration file.
 Next three rows contain data with delimiter('##') separated.

 ##Supported Data Types:

 - Integer : Integer type data including numbers.
 E.g. 123456
-- Float   : Floating type data is stored in aerospike as 8 byte byte array.
+- Float   : Floating type data is stored as float earlier it was stored as 8 byte byte array.
 E.g. 0.345
 - String  : String type data.
 E.g. "Aerospike"
 - Blob    : Binary fields which is hex encoded is stored as blobs.
 E.g. hex encoded "abc" as 616263.
 - Timestamp: Timestamp type data stored as string or integer.
 E.g. "1-1-1970" as string stored as "1-1-1970" but as integer stored as -19800 seconds(negative because its calculated reference to UTC timezone).
-- Json    : Any standerd JSON doc.
+- Json    : Any standard JSON doc.
 (List, map will also go as JSON.).
-E.g. List: "['a', 'b', ['c', 'd']]", Map: "{'a': 'b', 'c': {'d', 'e'}}".
+E.g. List: ["a", "b", ["c", "d"]], Map: {"a": "b", "c": {"d", "e"}}.

+> **Note**: Data file should not contain JSON specific char('}', ']', ',', ':'...) as delimiter if file consist any JSON data.
+Only data inside double quotes (" ") will not be searched for delimiter.
+Its DSV supported so user can use any good delimiter.

 > **Note**: Timestamp type data should have some format, and always be in double quotes.
 For best practices in timestamp formatting refer [SimpleDateFormat](http://docs.oracle.com/javase/6/docs/api/java/text/SimpleDateFormat.html).